ionux/phactor/README.md

 ```

-Depending on the speed of your hardware, keys can be generated in approximately 10ms or less.
+Depending on the speed of your hardware, keys can be generated in approximately 10ms or less using GMP.

 And to generate/validate ECDSA signatures: